Free Website Directory Submission for SEO: Does It Still Work in 2025?

 This algorithm update fundamentally changed how SEOs approached directory submissions.
 The quantity-over-quality approach was dead, forcing marketers to reconsider the role of directories in their strategy.

-Current Effectiveness of Directory Submissions for SEO
+Current Effectiveness of Free Directory Submission for SEO

 Today’s SEO landscape barely resembles that of the directory submission heyday.
 Google’s algorithms have evolved tremendously, becoming increasingly sophisticated at identifying valuable content and detecting manipulation attempts.

 Several case studies highlight this evolution.
-In one experiment conducted by an SEO agency in 2022, they submitted a new website to over 50 free directories of varying quality.
+In one experiment conducted by an SEO agency in 2023, they submitted a new website to over 50 free directories of varying quality.
 After six months of monitoring, they observed no measurable ranking improvements attributable to these submissions.
 In fact, the only directories that seemed to pass any value were those with strict editorial guidelines and industry relevance.

 Another study tracked 100 local businesses that actively used directory submissions as part of their SEO strategy.
 The results showed that only submissions to major platforms like Google Business Profile, Yelp, and industry-specific directories correlated with ranking improvements for local search terms.